Seafood skewer stalls at Tsukiji Outer Market in Tokyo

 Tsukiji Outer Market is about food, atmosphere, and sensory immersion.
 You walk through narrow lanes, eat from stalls, interact with vendors, and experience the market on a human scale.
 It's tactile, immediate, and deeply satisfying.
 No reservation is needed.
 You show up, you eat, you explore.
 The experience is organic and personal.
 Every visit is slightly different depending on what's in season, what catches your eye, and which vendor decides to offer you a free sample of their best uni.

 Toyosu Market is about spectacle and scale.
 The main attraction is the tuna auction, which takes place at dawn and is genuinely impressive.
 Watching auctioneers sell multi-million-yen bluefin tuna in a matter of seconds is unlike anything else in the world.
 But the experience is observed from behind glass on elevated walkways.
 You're watching, not participating.
 The auction requires winning a monthly lottery (applied online, with winners chosen at random — not first-come-first-served).
-Only about 100 visitors are admitted per day, and applications open roughly one month in advance.
+About 120 visitors are admitted per day to the premium observation deck — three groups of 40, rotating every 10 minutes between roughly 5:45 and 6:15 AM — and applications open roughly one month in advance.
 The market itself is a modern, sterile facility that lacks the atmospheric charm of Tsukiji's weathered lanes.

 My honest recommendation: if you only have time for one, choose Tsukiji.
 The food is better for visitors, the atmosphere is richer, and the experience requires zero advance planning.
 If you're a serious seafood enthusiast and can secure a Toyosu auction reservation, do both: Toyosu at dawn for the auction, then Tsukiji by 8 AM for breakfast.
 It makes for an unforgettable morning, though an exhausting one.